hexatomic/hexatomic/docs/dev/src/maintenance/continuous-integration/README.md

    updates the citation metadata, and deploys the release binaries to GitHub
 2. A job that builds the documentation and deploys the built website to the `github-pages` branch of the repository, from where GitHub Pages renders it

-#### Deploy release binaries job

-1. Install a window manager for running UI integration tests in the background
-2. Check out the source code to the virtual machine that runs the workflow
-3. Set environment variables
-4. Install the product with Maven, which includes running all tests
-5. Update the citation metadata in the `CITATION.cff` file
-6. Run the build again including the updated CFF file
-7. Create a draft release on GitHub and attach the release binaries

-#### Deploy documentation job

-1. Check out the source code to the virtual machine that runs the workflow
-2. Download and install mdBook
-3. Get the version identifier for the current release and save it in a variable
-4. Build the user documentation into a directory qualified with the version identifier
-5. Build the developer and maintainer documentation into a directory qualified with the version identifier
-6. Checkout the branch `github-pages` and run a script that prepares the branch
-7. Push the build artifacts to the `github-pages` branch

 ## Static code analysis